Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 - [AdventureZ](https://modrinth.com/mod/adventurez) (Adds a new endboss and more creatures.)
 - [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) (Adds a proximity chat with Sound Physics Remastered support (reverb in caves, muffled sounds through blocks, etc.))
 - [Simple Voice Radio](https://modrinth.com/mod/simple-voice-radio) (Adds a radio to talk to other players from a distance.)
-- [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) (Press M to view a map of the parts of the world you have loaded, add markers and more.)
+- [JourneyMap](https://modrinth.com/mod/journeymap) (Real-time mapping in game or in a web browser as you explore.)

 ## Gun Packs